strongbrewio/strongbrewio.github.io/_posts/2019-01-26-generic-way-of-handling-loading-saving-and-validationerrors-in-angular.md

 cover: 'assets/images/cover/cover5.jpg'
 ---

-# A generic way of handling loading-status, saving-status and validation errors in Angular

 When writing Angular applications there are always pieces of functionality that are being rewritten over and over again.
 3 common usecases are:

 - Showing a *loading* status